-1. This draft includes the whole of the Official Text, Comments and Prefatory Note, which are marked to show the amendments.
+2. Contents of this Document.
+This document includes the Official Text, Comments and Prefatory Note to the Act as promulgated in 1984.
+They are marked to show the amendments.

-The text of the Comments and Prefatory Note used in this draft is the Word file provided by the Uniform Law Commission named "ufta_final_84" (the "ULC Text").
+The text of the Comments and Prefatory Note used in this draft is from the Word file provided by the ULC named "ufta_final_84" (the "ULC Text").
 That text differs minutely from the text maintained by West Publishing Company and included in Uniform Laws Annotated (the "West Text").
-The differences are almost all in the nature of correction of typos.
-In the Comments and Prefatory Note, typographical corrections and other plainly insubstantial changes (e.g., occasional correction of citation form) have not been marked.
+In the Comments and Prefatory Note, typographical corrections and other plainly insubstantial changes (e.g., correction of citation form) have not been marked.